 Large-scale Solar Photovoltaic Plants to Create Significant Opportunities

-Malaysia has introduced the Large Scale Solar (LSS) competitive bidding program to drive down the cost of energy for the development of large-scale solar photovoltaic plants (LSS).
+Malaysia has introduced the Large Scale Solar (LSS) competitive bidding program to drive down the cost of energy to develop large-scale solar photovoltaic plants (LSS).

-The Jawatankuasa Perancangan dan Pelaksanaan Pembekalan Elektrik dan Tarif (JPPPET), on 18th August, 2015, agreed on LSS program, for a duration of four years, starting 2017 until 2020.
-Suruhanjaya Tenaga was entrusted by the government to conduct the bidding process, by inviting private sector companies to build, own, and operate Large Scale Solar PV (LSSPV) plants, to supply and sell energy to the utilities, under long-term power purchase agreements.
+The Jawatankuasa Perancangan dan Pelaksanaan Pembekalan Elektrik dan Tarif (JPPPET), on August 18, 2015, agreed on the LSS program for a duration of four years, starting 2017 until 2020.
+Suruhanjaya Tenaga was entrusted by the government to conduct the bidding process by inviting private sector companies to build, own, and operate Large Scale Solar PV (LSSPV) plants, to supply and sell energy to the utilities under long-term power purchase agreements.

-This initiative is expected to be implemented in phases, and at suitable locations, with appropriate capacities, in order to not affect the reliability and security of the power supply systems, as well as, to not have major impact on the electricity tariffs for the consumers.
-The capacity allocated for the LSS program is 1,000 MW by 2020, with annual capacity capped at 200 MW for four years of implementation, starting 2017.
-The capacity to be procured is implemented through competitive bidding process.
+This initiative is expected to be implemented in phases, and at suitable locations, with appropriate capacities, to not affect the reliability and security of the power supply systems and not have a major impact on the electricity tariffs for the consumers.
+The capacity allocated for the LSS program is 1,000 MW by 2020, with annual capacity capped at 200 MW for four years of implementation, starting in 2017.
+The capacity to be procured is implemented through a competitive bidding process.